 Ayurveda also recommends a specific diet for arthritis patients.
 The diet should be easy to digest and should not aggravate the symptoms.
-Usually your Ayurvedic doctor will prescribe set of foods and diet according to your body constitution.
+Usually your Ayurvedic practitioner (doctor) will prescribe set of foods and diet according to your body constitution.

 Ayurvedic diet consists of all 6 “Rasa” or tastes that provide balanced nutrition and are helpful in relieving symptoms of arthritis.

-Some of the best foods to include in your diet for arthritis pain relief include:
+Some of the best anti-inflammatory foods for arthritis patients include:

 Fresh fruits and vegetables – include plenty of fresh fruits and vegetables in your diet as these are rich in antioxidants and other nutrients that can help to reduce inflammation and pain.

 Whole grains – whole grains are high in fiber and beneficial nutrients that can help to improve joint health.

 Healthy fats – include healthy fats like Omega-3 fatty acids in your diet as these help to reduce inflammation and pain.
 Sources of Omega-3 fatty acids include salmon, walnuts and flaxseeds.

 Herbal teas – drink herbal teas like ginger tea, turmeric tea or boswellia tea regularly to help reduce inflammation and pain.